woocommerce/woocommerce/docs/localization-translation/README.md

 There are several methods to create a translation, most of which are outlined in the WordPress Codex.
 In most cases you can contribute to the project on [https://translate.wordpress.org/projects/wp-plugins/woocommerce/](https://translate.wordpress.org/projects/wp-plugins/woocommerce/).

-To create custom translations:
+To create custom translations you can consider using [Poedit](https://poedit.net/).

--   For a simple approach, choose the [Loco Translate](https://wordpress.org/plugins/loco-translate/) plugin.
--   If you're more experienced, consider [Poedit ](https://poedit.net/).

-This document provides details on both methods.

 ## Set up WordPress in your language